 A paladin’s base attack bonus increases by one step (from 3/4 BAB to full BAB).
 Also increases paladin’s hit dice from d8 to d10.

-This ability replaces spells and MP pool gained at 1st level.
+This ability replaces cantrips, spells, and MP pool gained at 1st level.
 Paladins do not gain any spells or spellcasting ability, do not have a caster level, and cannot use spell trigger and spell completion magic items until 4th level.

 Sense Evil (Su)